 While both procedures may have the desired effect of no more bleeding or cramps, the ablation can be performed in-office, in a matter of minutes, without general anesthesia.
 In contrast, a hysterectomy must be performed in the Operating Room (OR) under general anesthesia and may take one hour or more.
 The downtime after an ablation is minimal; typically the only time off work a patient needs is the afternoon of the procedure.
 Recovery time and time off work after a hysterectomy is typically 2-4 weeks and sometimes even 6 weeks.
 For an ablation, no incisions are made in your abdomen, whereas a hysterectomy, even when performed laparoscopically or minimally invasively, may still require incisions on your abdomen.

 Is ablation a form of birth control?

 No. While ablations may stop your periods, ablations do not prevent pregnancy.
-Dr. Basinski and Dr. Juran encourage their patients to consider permanent birth control such as Essure, tubal ligation, or vasectomy prior to having an ablation procedure.
+Dr. Basinski and Dr. Juran encourage their patients to consider permanent birth control with tubal ligation or vasectomy prior to having an ablation procedure.
 A pregnancy that occurs after ablation can be high risk both to the baby and to the mother, as the lining of the uterus has now been altered and the pregnancy may not properly implant.
 This may lead to growth defects, bleeding, and possibly require emergency hysterectomy during pregnancy.
-The Essure procedure is a sterilization procedure that can be performed in-office prior to the ablation and is a popular permanent birth control option for many patients.